 3. Using IMEI Number

-IMEI number of smartphones are usually attached to a new phone box, on the phone (in the battery compartment), and “in the phone” (by dialing *#06#).
+IMEI number of smartphones are usually attached to a new phone box, on the phone (in the battery compartment), and “on the phone” (by dialing *#06#).
+Make sure you properly note the IMEI number of your phone beforehand or this method will be useless to you.

-Successfully tracking a device using IMEI number usually involves the use of sophisticated hardware which is mostly used by law enforcement agencies, higher authorities, or anyone with access to such equipment.
+Successfully tracking a device using IMEI number usually involves the use of sophisticated hardware which is mostly used by law enforcement agencies, network providers, or anyone with access to such equipment.